Risk for Cardiac (Heart) Problems Related to Anthracycline Chemotherapy for Childhood Cancer

-Certain drugs and medications can put added stress on the heart that can increase the risk for heart problems and even death in survivors.
-These include diet pills, ephedra, coccaine, and performance enhancing drugs.
+Certain drugs and medications can put added stress on the heart and increase the risk of heart problems and even death in survivors.
+These include diet pills, ephedra, cocaine, and performance-enhancing drugs.

 Cardiac (heart) toxicities can cause symptoms like:

 - Shortness of breath (with or without exertion).

 - Orthopnea (having a hard time breathing when lying down).

 - Chest pain.

 - Feeling like your heart is racing, throbbing, or beating irregularly.

 - Unable to exercise due to severe fatigue.

 - Cough or wheezing that won't go away.

 These symptoms should be reported to your healthcare provider right away.
 Annual history and physical by a healthcare provider should include a cardiac exam and review of possible symptoms.

 Prevention and Monitoring

-There are ways you can help keep your heart healthy, by maintaining a healthy lifestyle.
+There are ways you can help keep your heart healthy, including maintaining a healthy lifestyle.
 This includes:

 - Keeping a healthy weight.

 - Eating a diet high in fruits and vegetables.

-- Weight, blood pressure and cholesterol should be monitored by your medical team.
+- Having your weight, blood pressure, and cholesterol monitored by your medical team.